hiking in peru

 A. Route

 If you are planning any vacations in Peru, the Rainbow Mountain Trek is your must-see destination.
-To get there, you will have to take direct transportation from Cusco to Paucarpata (Which lasts two hours and a half / Through a travel agency) and after to Qheshiuno Local Community (Both zones are located southeast of Cusco), Or If you want to make the hike by yourself, you have to take public transportation from Cusco to Sicuani (lasts two hours) and after, take another transport until Qheshiuno community.
-The Pickup time from Cusco will be very early 03 or 04 am.
+To get there, you will have to take direct transportation from Cusco to Paucarpata (Which lasts two hours and a half / Through a travel agency) and after to Qheshiuno Local Community (Both zones are located southeast of Cusco).

 B. Difficulty

-The footpath is plane (most part of the time) and not very large.
+The footpath is plane (most of the time) and not very large.
 However, the last section is usually quite steep.
-Also, watch out for the hard winds at the moment of your photos once arrived in Vinincunca, remember, you will be over the top of a mountain.
-For the great altitude, 5000 m.a.s.l.
-(Almost a few meters below Everest Base Camp!), the hard cold winds and the slope in the last sections of the trail, this hike can be considered strenuous.
+Also, watch out for the brutal winds at the moment of your photos once arrived in Vinincunca, remember, you will be over the top of a mountain.
+For the great altitude (5,000 m./ 16,404 ft. ).
+(Almost a few meters below Everest Base Camp!), the brutal cold winds, and the slope in the last sections of the trail, this hike can be considered strenuous.

 C. Interesting points to pass

-The attraction itself is the mountain of 7 colors, however, the experience of the same hiking is unique.
-You’ll pass by Andean green valleys, charming local communities, adorable group of Alpacas, to, finally, get to the Vinincunca top.
+The attraction is the mountain of 7 colors.
+However, the experience of the same hiking is unique.
+You’ll pass by Andean green valleys, charming local communities, and an adorable group of Alpacas to finally get to the Vinincunca top.
 Impressive colors will welcome you, waiting for the perfect postcard!

 hiking in peru huayhuash